 Overall, the lifecycle analysis results indicate an unbalanced distribution of all programs across the life cycle.
-A combined total of 77.1% of programs fall into the Introduction, Take-off and Growth stages, primarily due to growth of programs introduced in the last three years.
+A combined total of 77.1% of programs fall into the Introduction, Take-off and Growth stages,

 RECOMMENDATIONS

 While it is important to provide new programs to align with trends and help meet the evolving needs of the community, it is also important to have a stable core segment of programs that are in the Mature stage.
 Currently, the Department has only 16.1% of their programs in this category.
 The consulting team recommends this be approximately 40% so as to provide stability to the overall program portfolio, but without dominating the portfolio with programs that are advancing to the later stages of the lifecycle.
 Programs in the Mature stage should be tracked for signs they are entering the Saturation or Decline stages.
 There should be an ongoing process to evaluate program participation and trends to ensure that program offerings continue to meet the community's needs.